 To truly love we must learn to mix various ingredients — care, affection, recognition, respect, commitment, and trust, as well as honest and open communication.

-Love is a combination of care, commitment, knowledge, responsibility, respect and trust.
+Love is a combination of six ingredients: care, commitment, knowledge, responsibility, respect and trust.

 Say Yes.
 Whatever it is, say yes with your whole heart & simple as it sounds that’s all the excuse life needs to grab you by the hands and start to dance.